Training

 With all the different ways children use the internet and technology, it’s important to be aware of the various risks they may encounter.
 Our courses provide key workers with the training to safeguard the communities they serve.

-Chief i-venger, Traci Good
+Chief i-venger, Traci Gregory

 Education (Teaching and support staff)